EssentialsX/Website/pages/do-not-use-mohist.md

-Not only is this message misleading (implying that EssentialsX is at fault when the real issue is on Mohist's end), but it tricks users into **deleting the software they downloaded from a trusted source** and **running arbitrary code** from an unknown source, *without telling the user what is wrong with the plugin they downloaded, how the "correct version" is any beter, or where the "correct" version even originates from*.
+Not only is this message misleading (implying that EssentialsX is at fault when the real issue is on Mohist's end), but it tricks users into **deleting the software they downloaded from a trusted source** and **running arbitrary code** from an unknown source, *without telling the user what is wrong with the plugin they downloaded, how the "correct version" is any better, or where the "correct" version even originates from*.
 Many users who see this prompt will not understand that Mohist is downloading and running arbitrary modified code instead of the official plugin jars they downloaded.
 Furthermore, this mechanism could very easily be abused to download malware, hidden behind the names of other well-known projects and using the excuse of "fixes".